We've added new tests for swine and bovine diseases -- see our menu for a complete listing.

 Adkesson, M.J., Zdziarski, J.M. and Little, S.E.
 (2005) Atoxoplasmosis in tanagers.
 J. Zoo Wildl.
 Med.
 36:265-272

-Specimen requirement: 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 0.2 ml feces, or cloacal swab, or 0.2 ml fresh, frozen or fixed tissue.
+Specimen requirement: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml feces, or cloacal swab, or 0.2 ml fresh, frozen or fixed tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.